Techscq/translatable-criteria/src/docs/core-concepts/en.md

 Ordering defines how the query results should be sorted.

 - **`Order`**: Represents a single ordering rule.
 It consists of:

   - `field`: The field by which the results will be ordered.
 This field is strongly typed with the valid fields defined in the schema of each Criteria.
   - `direction`: The ordering direction (see `OrderDirection`).
   - `sequenceId`: (Internal) A unique, globally incrementing ID.
+  - `nullsFirst`: A boolean indicating whether `NULL` values should be sorted first.

 - **`OrderDirection`**: An enumeration with two possible values:
   - `ASC`: Ascending order.
   - `DESC`: Descending order.

 Multiple ordering rules can be added to a `Criteria` using the `orderBy()` method.